-Complex tax law changes and economic stimulus programs in response to COVID-19 have muddied the water even further when it comes to filing taxes this year.
+Complex tax law changes and economic stimulus programs in response to COVID-19 have muddied the water even further when it comes to filing for the 2021 tax season.
 According to cpapracticeadvisor.com, “The IRS announced that it will increase audits of small businesses by 50 percent, after years of low examination rates.”

 For businesses, this means that more attention and preparation are needed to navigate the continued uncertainty.
-There are some essential things to be thinking about and important steps to balancing the business books in the year of 2021.
+There are a few essential things to think about and important steps to take for the proper balancing of your business books in 2021.

 New caveats to be aware of for taxes in 2021, applied to your taxes both as an individual and a business.